010 Coding Collective

 2

-An error isn't at the top in red letters.
-It's hidden in an assumption, a wrong source, a subtle reasoning flaw.
-Under a layer of convincing text.
+An error isn't at the top in red letters, but hidden in an assumption, a wrong source or a subtle reasoning flaw, all under a layer of convincing text.

 3

-Most AI tools are designed to produce output, not to verify it.
-No insight into the thinking process, no source citations, no audit trail.
-Checking isn't made easy for you.
+Most AI tools are designed to produce output, not to verify it: no insight into the thinking process, no source citations, no audit trail.

-The irony: the better AI gets, the more dangerous it becomes not to check.
+The better AI gets, the more dangerous it becomes not to check.
 Because the more often it’s right, the faster you stop verifying.

 1